eslupmi101/api_final_yatube/README.md

 # API backend for YaTube project

 ## Overview
-Youtube is a social network in which a user can create posts, comment on them and subscribe to other users.
+YaTube is a social network in which a user can create posts, comment on them and subscribe to other users.

 The repository has a v1 API backend that is made on Django REST framework.